Table of Contents

 - Quality assurance

 This solution lets companies customize their approach to customer service.
 It speeds up consumer response.
-Plus, documenting and examining customer data and interactions are easy.
-Data on buyer demands helps underpin produce and service improvements.
+Plus, documenting and examining customer data and interactions is easy.
+Data on buyer demands helps underpin goods and service improvements.

 - Accommodate buyers’ preferred communication channels